lscobe16/ui-tester/README.md

 deno install --allow-read --allow-write --allow-run ./log.ts
 ```

+If you already have them (or scripts with the same name) installed, add the `-f` flag to override them.

 ## Test File Syntax

 A test file (typically ending in `.test`) uses this syntax (taken